نوع مقاله : علمی - پژوهشی

 Conclusion

 The results of this study indicate that the urban service distribution system in Tabriz has not developed according to a balanced and needs-based pattern, rather reflects the historical accumulation of investments and development priorities within the central core.
 The statistically significant concentration of services in the city center and their gradual decline toward peripheral areas demonstrate the persistence of a center–periphery structure in the spatial organization of services.
 This concentration is merely a function of the functional attractiveness of the historical core but also a consequence of location policies driven by economic efficiency and central accessibility.
 Spatial non-stationarity analysis reveals that the relationship between population density and service provision is not uniform across the city.
 In certain high-density areas—particularly in the northern districts—the weak correlation between population and number of services indicates relative shortages and deficiencies in vertical equity.
 Simultaneously, noticeable differences in service levels among districts with similar population densities reflect shortcomings in horizontal equity.
 Conversely, proactive service development in eastern areas illustrates that planned interventions can promote spatial balance prior to demographic pressure.
 Thus, the principal issue in Tabriz is not merely service scarcity, but spatial misalignment between service allocation and demographic dynamics.
 The Continuation of this pattern may intensify access inequalities and increase functional pressure on the central core.
-Revising service location policies, strengthening peripheral service centers, and systematically incorporating non-stationary spatial models into urban decision-making are essential steps toward realizing sustainable spatial justice in Tabriz
+Revising service location policies, strengthening peripheral service centers, and systematically incorporating non-stationary spatial models into urban decision-making are essential steps toward realizing sustainable spatial justice in Tabriz.

 Funding